-Dear Savvy Senior, What are the IRS income tax filing requirements for retirees this tax season?
-My income dropped way down when I had to retire last year, so I’m wondering if I need to file a tax return this year.
-Retired Ron Dear Ron, Whether or not you are required to file a federal income tax return this year actually depends on several factors: how much you earned last year (in 2018); the source of that income; your age; and your filing status.
-Here’s a rundown of this tax season’s IRS tax filing requirement thresholds. … [Read more...] about Do I need to file a tax return this year?
+Dear Savvy Senior, What are the IRS income tax filing requirements for seniors this year?
+I didn’t file a tax return last year because my 2018 income was below the filing requirements, but I got a part-time job late last year in 2019, so I’m wondering if I need to file this year.
+Semi-Retired Dear Semi, Whether or not you are required to file a federal income tax return this year depends not only on how much you earned last year (in 2019), but also the source of that income, as well as your age and your filing … [Read more...] about Do I have to file taxes?

 Dear Savvy Senior, I need to get a hip replacement, and want to find a good, safe hospital to have it done in.
 What resources can you recommend for evaluating hospitals?
 I don’t currently have a doctor.
 Shopping Around Dear Shopping, Most people spend more time shopping for a kitchen appliance or flat-screen TV than choosing a hospital.
 But selecting the right one can be as important as the doctor you choose.
 Here are some tips and resources to help you research the hospitals in your area.
 Hospital Shopping While you … [Read more...] about How to choose the right hospital for you

 Dear Savvy Senior, Does Medicare cover outpatient counseling services for its beneficiaries?
 Since the death of my sister last year, I’ve struggled with depression and anxiety and would like to get some help.
 Sad Senior Dear Sad, I’m sorry for your loss.
 Yes, Medicare covers both outpatient and inpatient mental health services to help beneficiaries with depression, anxiety and many other needs.
 Here’s what you should know.
 Outpatient Coverage If you have original Medicare, your Part B coverage will pay 80 percent … [Read more...] about Does Medicare cover counseling services?